Legal & Policies

 3. Purpose of Processing

-The data collected is used solely for:
+The collected data is used solely for:

 • Validating the user's license